 However, it was the Romans who left the most evident traces of their passage with the foundation of the walled city and the orthogonal layout of the streets, in which the "cardo" corresponding to the actual via Fillungo - via Cenami and the decumanus maximum corresponding to via San Paolino, via Santa Croce - is still recognizable.
-The Forum, where today one of the most important and evocative squares of the city opens up, the Amphitheater, built in the second half of the 1st century AD outside the mighty walls.
+The Forum, where today one of the most important and evocative squares of the city opens up, Piazza san Michele and the Amphitheater, built in the second half of the 1st century AD outside the mighty walls.

 In the Middle Ages, important communication routes passed through Lucca, first of all the Francigena road of the Pilgrims and of the merchants of precious silk clothes who, from the Mediterranean travelled far to the markets of northern Europe.
 The weavers and merchants of Lucca knew moments of great notoriety for the refinement of the embroidered fabrics, and political weight in the courts of Europe.